mchow01/mchow01.github.io/_posts/2020-06-19-technical_projects_security.md

 What really prompted me to write this blog was this tweet by friend Marcus Carey:

-> More often than not if all you know if ethical hacking, OSINT, and social engineering it's going to be hard to get your first job in cybersecurity.
+> More often than not if all you know (is) ethical hacking, OSINT, and social engineering it's going to be hard to get your first job in cybersecurity.

 [https://twitter.com/marcusjcarey/status/1270876203306627072?s=21](https://twitter.com/marcusjcarey/status/1270876203306627072?s=21)